archway-network/archway-docs/content/3.community/4.governance/2.vote/1-overview.md

 - [archwayd](/community/governance/vote/vote-archwayd)

 The easiest way to vote on governance proposals is through [Archway Connect](/community/archway-connect).
-However, you can also vote on governance proposals through a [wallet](wallet.md) or directly via [archwayd](../developers/developer-tools/daemon).
+However, you can also vote on governance proposals through a [wallet](wallet.md) such as [Cosmostation](/community/governance/vote/vote-cosmostation) and [Leap](/community/governance/vote/vote-leap), or directly via [archwayd](/community/governance/vote/vote-archwayd).

 Note that: